bslassey/base-drafts/draft-ietf-quic-http.md

     request stream, the Push ID of a promised resource, a Placeholder ID of a placeholder, or is absent.

-  Element Dependency ID:
-  : A variable-length integer that identifies the element on which a dependency
-    is being expressed.
-Depending on the value of Dependency Type, this contains the Stream ID of a request stream, the Push ID of a promised resource, the Placeholder ID of a placeholder, or is absent.
-For details of dependencies, see {{priority}} and {{!RFC7540}}, Section 5.3.

   Weight:
-  : An unsigned 8-bit integer representing a priority weight for the prioritized
+  : An unsigned variable-length integer representing a priority weight for the prioritized
     element (see {{!RFC7540}}, Section 5.3).
-Add one to the value to obtain a weight between 1 and 256.
+The value should be interpretted as the integer value left shifted by 64 minus the lenght of the field in bits.

-The values for the Prioritized Element Type ({{prioritized-element-types}}) and Element Dependency Type ({{element-dependency-types}}) imply the interpretation of the associated Element ID fields.
+The values for the Prioritized Element Type ({{prioritized-element-types}}) imply the interpretation of the associated Element ID fields.

 | PT Bits | Type Description | Prioritized Element ID Contents |
 | ------- | ---------------- | ------------------------------- |